caendesilva/dev-tips/_posts/use-hydephp-to-create-amazing-static-sites.md

+---
-# Use HydePHP to create websites at incredible speed
+title: Use HydePHP to create websites at incredible speed
+date: "2024-03-23 12:00"
+author: Caen
+---

 ## About this site